toholdaquill/toholdaquill.github.io/one-perfect-iot-day.md

 "Why, just calling to wish you luck today," Ferver snuffled.
 "But I see I've caught you at breakfast."

 Mannis smacked his lips.
-"And enjoying it imensely.
+"And enjoying it immensely.
 Now, if you'll excuse me--"

 "Because everyone here at court is wondering where you are."